MarkB19988/CapstoneProject1-ZSL/README.md

 #### Question 4.
 The game looks fun and engaging.

 This question would be more difficult for the person to answer as they did not bave a version of the game to play at the time.
-Although this was the case
+Although this was the case we felt that it would be useful to get rough idea of people's opinions.
+However we already knew thst further testing was needed once a demo was finished.
+The response to this was mixed, averaging 6.2 with highs of 9 and lows of 3.
+This was expected for this question because as stated before, this question is more difficult to answer without access to a demo.
+However it gave some indication that work was needed to make the game more engaging.